digitalfabrik/integreat-app/docs/08-cicd.md

 ### Triggering a Build in CI

 If you decide to do a non-scheduled automatic release of the app the easiest way is to trigger a build in CI/CD.
-First you need to get acquire a ["Personal API token"](https://circleci.com/docs/2.0/managing-api-tokens/).
+First you need to get a ["Personal API token"](https://circleci.com/docs/2.0/managing-api-tokens/).
 Then you can trigger a build using the tool `yarn trigger-pipeline`.
 If you execute it without parameters you will see the usage.